exclamation icon

 • Protect your baby with immunizations (shots) that can help avoid serious diseases

-You can earn gift cards for baby checkups and early childhood immunizations through the Hennepin Health rewards program.
+You can earn Target or Walmart gift cards for baby checkups and early childhood immunizations through the Hennepin Health rewards program.

 Safe sleep